2026 Conference Speakers

 SummitDay LLC

-Bob “CJ” Curtis-Johnson is the owner and principal consultant of SummitDay LLC, who specialize in audiovisual media preservation across Alaska and other collections around the US.
-His 40+ year career has encompassed work in preservation and digitization planning, storage environments, collection assessment, marketing, and as an editor, producer, and director of documentaries, commercials, and artistic and sponsored films.
+Bob “CJ” Curtis-Johnson is Sole-Member and Principal Consultant of SummitDay LLC, which specialize in museum services and audiovisual media preservation across Alaska and for select collections around the US.
+His 40+ year career includes preservation and digitization planning, storage environment and collection assessment consulting, as well as serving as editor/producer/director of documentaries, commercials, promotions and artistic and sponsored films for clients including PBS Frontline, National Geographic Explorer, and Discovery Channel.
 He has volunteered with the ISO, the Association of Moving Image Archivists, and numerous arts organizations and non-profits.

 MEmber name